Services

-Colby College Libraries’ Special Collections provides a robust archives education program, on-site research assistance, and Special Collections tours and exhibitions.
+Colby College Libraries’ Special Collections & Archives provides a robust archives education program, on-site research assistance, and Special Collections tours and exhibitions.
 Our services are personalized to match the needs of Colby faculty, students, alumni, and visitors.

 To make an appointment to discuss teaching possibilities, please email Erin Rhodes, Archives Education Librarian.